pacemaker82/Compact-Power-Card/README.md

 The following rules are always true:

-- Thresholds determine the opacity of the icon and labels (faded when below threshold)
+- Thresholds determine the opacity entity label (faded when below threshold)
 - Thresholds determine the animation and appearance of power flow lines (off when below threshold)

 However, in `calculations` mode (default):